 Growing up, we had a very special Little Golden Book® that only appeared during the Christmas season.
 It was called Santa’s Toy Shop.
 It had a thin plot line, but we loved it.
 Santa was sad because he never had time to play with the toys he made.
 So Mrs. Claus convinced him to stop at the last house on his route.
 There, he would take the time to sit down, have a cookie, and play with some toys before turning the reindeer back home.
 There was a question at the end of the book, one that kept us hanging on the edge of our seats each Christmas Eve.
 Would our house be Santa’s last stop this year?
 We never were able to stay awake long enough to find out!
 This project falls right in line with that sweet holiday tradition.
 These adorable pillows are made from panel fabric.
 Normally used for quick and easy quilts, we knew there had to be some other fun ways to use these pretty panel blocks, like a Santa Letter Pocket Pillow, because surely he’s stopping at your house this year!

-We chose a Dr. Suess® holiday panel from Fabric.com, but there are lots of options when it comes to panel designs, including our alternate selections below.
+We originally used Ia Dr. Suess® holiday panel that may no longer be available, but there are lots of options when it comes to panel fabric designs.
 You can easily personalize a pillow for each person on Santa’s list.
-The individual panels are cut to create the pockets as well as to use for appliqué accents on the front and back.
+The individual panels are cut to create the pockets as well as to use for Appliqué accents on the front and back.
 We made two pillows from just one panel plus some coordinating prints for the backing.
-The “Green Jelly Bean” print is currently out-of-stock, but we have listed a coordinating alternative below.

 Sewing Tools You Need